 This horror movie has already won several film festival awards for a reason!
 Watch it and you’ll understand why.

 Echoes of Fear will be out in theaters in Los Angeles from October 16, 2019.
-Later, it will be released around the country in late October and November.
+It will also be released on digital January 1, 2020.

 Directors: Brian Avenet-Bradley, Laurence Avenet-Bradley